 I graduated from the University of Sunderland in 2010 with a First Class Honours degree in Psychology and completed my PhD here at the University in 2017.
 I am an Organisational Psychologist researching how individual differences, physical and social work environments impact behaviour, health, safety and wellbeing.
-I am a chartered member of the British Psychological Society, graduate member of the Institution of Occupational Health and Safety (IOSH) and Senior Fellow within the Higher Education Authority.
+I am a chartered member of the British Psychological Society and Senior Fellow within the Higher Education Authority.

 Teaching and supervision